clirdlf/ndsa.org/meetings.md

 - **Posters:** Poster presenters will have the opportunity to interact with attendees one-on-one or in small groups, to exchange ideas and engage in conversation.
 (Guidelines for poster sizes will be provided on acceptance.)

 - **Lunchtime Working Group Meetings:** NDSA working and interest group chairs are invited to propose group meetings or targeted collaboration sessions.
 (Lunch provided.)

-All submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
-Presenters will be notified in July and guaranteed a registration slot at the conference.

 ### US Presidential Election Notice